seceq/hptls/README.md

                             ↓
 ┌─────────────────────────────────────────────────────────┐
 │               hptls-crypto-hpcrypt                      │
-│     (FIPS-validated crypto using AWS-LC/hpcrypt)        │
+│     (FIPS-validated crypto using HPCrypt)                │
 └─────────────────────────────────────────────────────────┘
 ```